 - Dog Park

-The Dog Park will also open on June 8.
+The Dog Park opened on June 8.
 All users should maintain enough control over their dogs via leash or voice control to comply with physical distance guidelines.
 Amenities, including shared water dishes, toys, and other materials should not be used by dogs or handled by visitors.
 Visitors should bring their own pet waste bags in the event bags are not available for use.
 Dog waste should be disposed of in designated dog waste receptacles or disposed of in an appropriate off-site receptacle.

 Waterfront - Boating / Popes landing / Crane River Marina